-This simple plant-based curry is perfect for a busy weeknight dinner.
+This simple plant-based curry is perfect for a busy weeknight dinner because it cooks fast and is full of wholesome ingredients.
 Not only is it full of healthy vegetables, but you can toss in any others that you might have lying around!

 Once you make this curry, it’s sure to become one of your regular cooking staples as it has in our house!
-We like to serve it over rice, lentils, or eat it as-is.
+We like to serve it over rice, lentils, or simply eat it as-is.
+It fills everyone up without feeling too heavy.

 Reasons To Love This Curry